endangereddataweek/endangereddataweek.org/_events/2017-04-21-research-data-access-and-preservation-summit.md

 layout: post
 date: "2017-04-21"
 time: "8:30:00 AM"
+excerpt: >
-excerpt: "Two concurrent workshops will be offered on Friday.
-Coffee and light refreshments will be available in the morning..."
+  Two concurrent workshops will be offered on Friday.
+Coffee and light refreshments will be available in the morning...
 location_city: "Seattle, WA"
 location_physical: "Renaissance Seattle"
 title: "Research Data Access and Preservation Summit"